thomasonzhou/dino-run-nds/README.md

 ## Keypad
 - Press up or A to start the game/make the sprite jump
+- Press left and right to move within the bounds of the screen

 ## Touchscreen
 - TODO: once enough food is eaten, evolve to jump higher by tapping the bottom screen